 - wear protective glasses when outside in the wind and sun

-- drink water regularly
+- sip water regularly or suck ice cubes

 - eat soft, moist foods if you have trouble swallowing

 - eat smaller, more frequent meals to stimulate saliva flow